-The other day I bought an Acer Predator laptop (affiliate link) to test various Linux distribution.
-It’s a bulky, heavy built laptop which is in contrast to my liking of smaller, lightweight laptops like the awesome Dell XPS.
+The other day I bought an Acer Predator laptop (affiliate link) to test various Linux distributions.
+It’s a bulky, heavy-built laptop which is in contrast to my liking of smaller, lightweight laptops like the awesome Dell XPS.

 Sounds familiar?
 Let me show you how you can fix this problem of Ubuntu freezing at login.

-Fix Ubuntu freezing at boot time because of NVIDIA drivers
+Fix Ubuntu freezing at boot time because of graphics drivers

 Without further delay, let’s see how to fix this problem.